rnakato/SSP/README.md

 then the output files (prefix: "ChIP") are generated in the directory "sspout (default)".
 The format of input file is automatically detected by postfix(.sam/.bam/.bowtie/.tagalign(.gz)).
 If the detection does not work well, supply -f option (e.g., "-f BAM").

-If the input format is BAM, and mappable genome table is supplied
+If the mappable genome table is supplied

      ssp -i ChIP.bam -o ChIP --gt genometable.txt --mptable mptable.txt -p 4
 "-p 4" specifies the number of CPUs used.
+Mappable genome table files for several species and mapping parameters are included in data directory.

+Multiple input files are allowed (separated by ",")

+     ssp -i ChIP1.bam,ChIP2.bam,ChIP3.bam -o ChIP --gt genometable.txt

 #4.
 Reference